One of the hardest parts of being a writer is sending your work out into the world.

 When you’re ideating, outlining, crafting, writing and revising, you’re in control.
-You might get lost in Act II, you might doubt your abilities, you might slam your computer screen closed or throw out your notes… but you’re in control.
+You might get lost in Act II, you might doubt your abilities, you might slam your computer screen closed or throw out your notes… but you’re in control of the process.
 The only one who can finish or abandon that project is you.
 The pursuit can be lonely—even if you have a writing partner—but it’s yours.
-And there’s comfort in that: you control the outcome.

 Here’s how we do that:

-ScreenCraft readers must have at least one year of relevant industry experience, though the reality is that they always have more.
-Readers aren’t interchangeable; they aren’t just numbers we hire and rotate in and out to fill quotas; we meet all of our readers personally, and vet them intensively.
+ScreenCraft readers must have at least a year of relevant industry experience, though the reality is that all our current readers have several years of experience.
+Readers aren’t interchangeable; they aren’t just numbers we hire and rotate in and out to fill quotas; we meet all of our readers personally, and vet them intensively by looking at their industry experience and reading their script coverage examples.
 Ideally, they still read in the industry so that their finger is on the pulse of what’s selling and gaining traction in the current market.
 But they also need to have at least one year of experience crafting feedback specifically for writers.
-It’s important that our readers be able to not just analyze the story, but also craft constructive feedback that can help writers improve.
+It’s important that our readers be able to not just analyze the story, but also craft constructive feedback that can help writers at all levels improve.

-Once the multiple reads have narrowed a ScreenCraft contest down to the top 5% or so (usually around 50 scripts), the evaluation process evolves from being mostly about great readers providing many scores and becomes even more of a conversation.
-I sit down with our best readers— and discuss which projects are the strongest and which voices are the most distinctive.
-This is usually the longest part of the process because it is such a deep dive and a back-and-forth.
+At the finalist stage, our evaluation process evolves from being mostly about great readers providing many scores and becomes even more of a conversation.
+Our core team of development executives (Cameron, Tom, Emily and John) sit down with our best readers— and discuss which projects are the strongest and which voices are the most distinctive.
+This is usually the longest part of the process because it is such a deep dive and a back-and-forth conversation.
 We question, we agonize, we challenge and we obsess until we feel confident and excited about the final slate.

-From there, when we have narrowed the competition down to 5-7 scripts, those are sent to the industry jury for the final rankings.
+From there, when we have narrowed the competition down to 5-10 finalist scripts, those are sent to the industry jury for the final rankings.
 Every ScreenCraft contest has 3-5 jurors who are usually creative execs, literary managers, or writers in the industry.
 These jurors read at this level not just to help us determine the winners, but also so that the top ScreenCraft writers are getting exposure to these industry players.
 Once the judges have turned in their notes and rankings, we look for a strong consensus.
 We balance that consensus with our internal notes and select our winner, runner-up and finalists.